higginsjoshuag/Verisk/README.md

 ## Troubleshooting

 - If after running "[file].java" file, it says "Table 'addresses' not found" or "Database 'verisk' not found," then do command + shift + p and type "SQLite: Open Database" and select "verisk.db".
 This will open the database and you can run the file again.
+- If you have any other concerns / questions, please email me at [higginsjoshuag@gmail.com](higginsjoshuag@gmail.com).